Limbo (dance): History

 The word 'limbo' dates back to the 1950s.
-It is conjectured that limbo is a West Indian English derivative of 'limber'.
-Merriam–Webster lists the etymology as "English of Trinidad & Barbados; akin to Jamaican English limba to bend, from English limber".
+It is conjectured that limbo is a Trinidadian English derivative of limbus.

-This game is also used as a funeral game and may be related to the African legba or legua game.Consistent with certain African beliefs, the game reflects the whole cycle of life....The players move under a pole that is gradually lowered from chest level and they emerge on the other side as their heads clear the pole as in the triumph of life over death.
+This dance is also used at funerals.
+It is believed it may be related to the African legba or legua game.Consistent with certain African beliefs, the game reflects the whole cycle of life....The players move under a pole that is gradually lowered from chest level and they emerge on the other side as their heads clear the pole as in the triumph of life over death.

-The limbo dates back to the mid to late 1800s in Trinidad.
+The limbo dates back to the mid to late 1800s in Tobago.
 It achieved mainstream popularity during the 1950s.
-An alternative explanation of the name is suggested; that the version of the limbo performed in nineteenth century Trinidad was meant to symbolize slaves entering the galleys of a slave ship, or a spirit crossing over into the afterworld, or "limbo", but no literary reference is known to substantiate this postulated linkage.
+An alternative explanation of the name is suggested; that the version of the limbo performed in nineteenth century Tobago was meant to symbolize slaves entering the galleys of a slave ship, or a spirit crossing over into the afterworld, or "limbo", but no literary reference is known to substantiate this postulated linkage.

 Dr Alan Rice elaborates on the supposed link the game has with the slave trade: "Africans were forced to game on deck for exercise.
 Many took advantage of this to bond and communicate with their shipmates by dancing steps remembered from their past in Africa.
 This was to continue in the Americas in games, religious ceremonies and other musical forms that used cultural traditions from Africa.
 One such game was the limbo in the Caribbean.
 The limbo spoke directly of the limited space in the slaving ships and the African ability to escape it."